of the master design

 Design research with participants requires good skills in sharing the process, the discoveries in it and the choices that are made.
 Co-creating is only possible by reflecting and exchanging together.
 That is why it is so important to propagate your own quest and its results.

-Designers find different media and stages to share their ideas, within existing platforms but also via their own media such as blogs.
+Designers find different media and stages to share their ideas, within existing platforms but also via their own media such as blogs, zines, and other media.
 In doing so, they position their own practice and spread their story.

 More Projects